xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

     Content-Length: 169
     Connection: keep-alive

-A 403 response means that Nginx has blocked the request, due to the result from processing the request with libmodsecurity.
+A 403 response means that Nginx has blocked the request based on processing the request with libmodsecurity.
 From here, libmodsecurity can be customized using the available directives for ModSecurity (see the `ModSecurity reference manual <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual>`_ for more information).

 Final Notes
 ~~~~~~~~~~~

-It should be noted that libmodsecurity is still in active development, and as
+It should be noted that libmodsecurity is still in active development, so
-such certainly functionality is subject to change.
-As with any actively
+certain functionality is subject to change.
+As with any actively developed
-developed open source project, be sure to check the source code for the most
+open source project, be sure to check the source code for the most recent
-recent releases.
+releases.